hugoriveros18/vtex-whatsapp-button/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

 The WhatsApp Button component allows customers to directly contact the e-commerce by sending a message to a whatsapp number regarding any doubt, question or even to proceed to purchase some product.
-To execute the component the customer have to press the button that will redirect him to the whatsapp application.
+To execute the component the customer has to press the button that will redirect him to the whatsapp application.

 <img src="../react/assets/whatsapp-button.png" width="auto"/>